American Alpha: SmackDown Tag Team Champions (2016–2017)

-On the December 27th episode of SmackDown Live, they defeated Randy Orton and Luke Harper of The Wyatt Family, Heath Slater and Rhyno, and The Usos in a four corners elimination match to become the new SmackDown Tag Team Champions, celebrating with their families afterwards.
+In the 2016 WWE draft, American Alpha was promoted to the SmackDown brand, making their debut on the August 2 episode of SmackDown Live with a victory over the Vaudevillains.
+On September 6, the duo defeated the Usos in the semifinals of the inaugural SmackDown Tag Team Championship tournament; however, a post-match attack by the Usos resulted in a storyline knee injury to Gable, forcing American Alpha to withdraw from the tournament finals.
+They represented Team SmackDown at Survivor Series on November 20, where they were defeated in a 10-on-10 tag team elimination match.
+On the December 27 episode of SmackDown Live, American Alpha captured the SmackDown Tag Team Championship from the Wyatt Family in a four-way tag team elimination match.

-After defeating The Wyatt Family (Orton and Harper) in a rematch to retain their titles on January 10, the pair would go on to defend their titles in a tag team turmoil match at Elimination Chamber successfully against The Ascension, Usos, Vaudevillians, Breezango and Heath Slater & Rhyno, entering fourth and eliminating the Usos and Ascension, despite an attack by the Usos after their elimination, continuing their feud.
+After defeating the Wyatt Family in a rematch to retain their titles on January 10, the pair would go on to defend their titles in a tag team turmoil match at Elimination Chamber successfully against The Ascension, Usos, Vaudevillians, Breezango and Heath Slater & Rhyno, entering fourth and eliminating the Usos and Ascension, despite an attack by the Usos after their elimination, continuing their feud.
 American Alpha would defeat the Ascension on the following SmackDown in a rematch and then Breezango the week after, being confronted by the Usos after both matches.

 On the March 21st episode of SmackDown Live, American Alpha lost the SmackDown Tag Team Championships to The Usos after suffering a non-title match loss to the pair the prior week.
 After making their Wrestlemania debut at WrestleMania 33 where both were unsuccessful in winning the Andre the Giant Memorial Battle Royal they failed in their championship rematch to the Usos, being attacked by Primo and Epico afterwards, who defeated them the following week.
 American Alpha got revenge by defeating the duo the following week in a beat the clock challenge match, although their time was beaten by Breezango (Fandango and Tyler Breeze).
-This was their last televised match as a tag team, as Jordan moved to Raw while Gable stayed on SmackDown.
+This was their last televised match as a tag team.

-Separation (2017)
+Separation and aftermath

-On the June 20 episode of SmackDown, Chad Gable answered the United States Championship Open Challenge put forward by champion Kevin Owens where he was ultimately unsuccessful.
-On the July 4 episode, he faced AJ Styles to qualify for the Independence Day Battle Royal to determine the number one contender for the U.S. Championship, but was defeated by Styles.
-Afterwards in a WWE.com interview, Gable spoke about going solo.
-He said that he wants to compete against the top guys.
-He said that American Alpha thrives on competition and that they got to have a run with the SmackDown Tag Team Championship, but they know there are a lot of other tag teams who want that chance and they got pushed to the back of the line.
-He said that he and Jordan support each other 100% and that they can hang with any singles competitor and to wait until Jordan gets his chance to show what he can do in singles competition.

-On the July 17 episode of Raw, Jason Jordan was moved to the Raw brand after being revealed as the (kayfabe) illegitimate son of Raw General Manager Kurt Angle.
-This effectively disbanded the team.
+In June 2017, Gable began performing as a singles competitor on the SmackDown brand.
+On the July 17 episode of Raw, Jordan was revealed as the illegitimate son of Kurt Angle in a scripted storyline and was subsequently moved to the Raw brand, effectively disbanding the team.
+Jordan then retired from in-ring competition following a neck injury in 2018; he has since served as a backstage producer for WWE.
+As of 2026, Gable remains an active in-ring performer for the company.